XpressAI/SparkCyclone/README.md

 --conf spark.com.nec.spark.kernel.directory=/path/to/compilation/dir
 ```

-If a suitable kernel exists in the directory, the aurora4spark plugin will use it and not compile a new one from
+If a suitable kernel exists in the directory, the Spark Cyclone plugin will use it and not compile a new one from
 scratch.

 ### Use a precompiled directory